AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

         const Box& bx = mfi.tilebox();
         FabType t = flags[mfi].getType(bx);
         if (FabType::regular == t) {
-            !
-This box is regular
+            // This box is regular
         } else if (FabType::covered == t) {
-            !
-This box is covered
+            // This box is covered
         } else if (FabType::singlevalued == t) {
-            !
-This box has cut cells
+            // This box has cut cells
-            !
-Getting cutfab is safe
+            // Getting cutfab is safe
             const auto& centroid_fab = centroid[mfi];
         }
     }

 :cpp:`EBCellFlagFab` is derived from :cpp:`BaseFab`.
-Its data are stored in an array of 4-bytes integers, and can be used in C++ or passed to Fortran just like an :cpp:`IArrayBox` (section :ref:`sec:basics:fab`).
-AMReX provides Fortran module ``amrex_ebcellflag_module`` that has procedures for testing cell types and getting neighbor information.
+Its data are stored in an array of 32-bit integers, and can be used in C++ or passed to Fortran just like an :cpp:`IArrayBox` (section :ref:`sec:basics:fab`).
+AMReX provides a Fortran module called ``amrex_ebcellflag_module``.
+This module contains procedures for testing cell types and getting neighbor information.
 For example

 .. highlight:: fortran